Wilma Tisch: Philanthropy

 In 1962, she became a trustee of the Blythedale Children's Hospital in Valhalla, New York, serving on its board of directors.
 In 1969, she became a member of the Distribution Committee of Federation of Jewish Philanthropies which was responsible for allocating resources to charities that supported the Jewish community.
 She was instrumental in obtaining Federation sponsorship for Blythedale which also ran a program on joint disease in addition to being a children's hospital.
 In 1975, she became chairman of the Distribution Committee of the Federation.
 In 1980, she became the first woman to serve as president of the Federation of Jewish Philanthropies serving until 1983.
 She also served as the board chairwoman of the WNYC Foundation, Vice Chairman of United Way of New York City, Director of the Tisch Foundation, Trustee of Skidmore College, Trustee of the American Jewish Joint Distribution Committee, Trustee of the September 11th Fund, and served on the Mayor’s Transition Advisory Council of New York City.

 In 1976, she received the Louis Marshall Medal from the Jewish Theological Seminary for "consecrated service to Judaism and the American Jewish Community".
 In 2006, she received an honorary doctorate from New York University for "extraordinary leadership and generosity across an array of civic and philanthropic endeavors".

-Personal life
+Personal life and death

 In 1948, Tisch married Laurence Tisch.
 They had four sons.